 - Be aware of the security risks when using your phone and/or transmitting personal information over a public wireless network.
 See our consumer guide: Wireless Connections and Bluetooth Security Tips.

-- Turn off Automatic Downloads.
+- Turn off automatic downloads.
 Some phones and apps will automatically download data while the phone is on and you can incur roaming charges.
 Check with your provider or your phone's manufacturer to learn how to disable these automatic downloads.

-- Calling apps over free WiFi.
+- Use calling apps over free WiFi.
 You may be able to avoid or reduce voice roaming charges if you use mobile calling apps that rely on Voice over Internet Protocol (VoIP) and use these apps over free WiFi.
 Check with the developer of the app and your provider to make sure that you will not incur charges for the calls when using free WiFi.

 - Be aware of the emergency calling number in the country you're visiting.
 If you rely on VoIP services, note they often lack some of the emergency calling features of a regular telephone, so be informed about these differences as well.